Vice President Mike Pence Officiated Steven Mnuchin’s Wedding To Scottish Actress Louise Linton

 About 300 guests attended the ceremony that took place at the historic Andrew W. Mellon Auditorium located near the National Mall in Washington, D.C., according to ABC News.

-Aside from President Trump and his wife Melania, Vice President Mike Pence and his wife Karen, other guests at the wedding included cabinet members, such as Housing and Urban Development (HUD) Secretary Ben Carson.
+Aside from President Trump and his wife Melania, and Vice President Mike Pence and his wife Karen, other guests at the wedding included cabinet members, such as Housing and Urban Development (HUD) Secretary Ben Carson.
 Carson was photographed chatting with the U.S. Trade Representative Robert Lighthizer.

-Other guests at the wedding included Secretary of Veteran Affairs David Shulkin and Commerce Secretary Wilbur Ross, NY Daily News reported.
+Other guests at the wedding included Secretary of Veteran Affairs David Shulkin and Commerce Secretary Wilbur Ross, according to the NY Daily News.
 White House Press Secretary Sean Spicer and his wife Rebecca Miller, also attended the wedding.

 Trump’s son-in-law Jared Kushner and his wife, first daughter Ivanka, were expected to attend the wedding, according to CNN.